ga-wdi-exercises/project2/readme.md

 ### Deliverables

-By **Thursday, June 15th at 12:00pm**, create an issue on [the project2-gallery repository](https://github.com/ga-dc/project2-gallery) containing...
+By **Thursday, August 10th at 12:00pm**, create an issue on [the project2-gallery repository](https://github.com/ga-dc/project2-gallery) containing...

   * a link to your Project 2 Github repository
     > *Please do **not** fork this repo*

   * a link to your screencast presentation
+    > Refer to the [presentations.md](presentations.md) file for more information on how to record your video

 Your repo should contain...